chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/kubernetes/node/node-drain.md

 </details>

 ## Experiment Examples

-### Common and Node specific tunables
+### Common and Node specific Tuneable

-Refer the [common attributes](../../common-tunables-for-all-experiments) and [Node specific tunable](./common-tunables-for-node-experiments) to tune the common tunables for all experiments and node specific tunables.
+Refer to the [common attributes](../../common-Tuneable-for-all-experiments) and [Node specific tunable](./common-Tuneable-for-node-experiments) to tune the common Tuneable for all experiments and node specific Tuneable.

 ### Drain Node